Dannexdandy/Dannexdandy/README.md

 - 👋 Hi, I’m @Dannexdandy
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning to become a Data scientist
+- 🌱 I’m currently learning to improve as a Data scientist
 - 💞️ I’m looking to collaborate on any Data Science related projects
 - 📫 How to reach me on twitter @dannexdandy
 - 😄 Pronouns: He/Him